polla-fattah/R4NTR/_chapters/010-r-programming/010-chapter01.md

 ## Introduction

-Before diving into the fascinating world of analytics, statistics, and machine learning, it’s essential to take a step back and build a strong foundation.
+Before diving into the world of analytics, statistics, and machine learning, it’s essential to take a step back and build a strong foundation.
 Just as a scientist needs to understand the principles behind their tools, a researcher working with R must grasp its basics to unlock its full potential.
 These fundamentals are not just prerequisites—they are the building blocks that will make your analytical journey smoother, more efficient, and, dare I say, enjoyable.

 It is like trying to construct a skyscraper without understanding how to lay a solid foundation.
 It might stand briefly, but it’s bound to collapse under pressure.
 Similarly, skipping the basics of R might allow you to write some code, but sooner or later, errors, inefficiencies, and confusion will slow you down.
 By learning the basics now, you’ll save countless hours later and gain the confidence to tackle more complex tasks.